corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/introduction/key-concepts.md

 Corda takes that simple code and breaks it into asynchronous messages executed across the network with responses flowing to where they should.
 This is transparent to Developers.

-For example, if Alice needs to talk to Bob and have Bob get Charlie to agree and send that to Claire, the Flow Layer is required.
+For example, if Alice needs to talk to Bob and have Bob seek Charlie's agreement, before sending the agreed proposal to Claire, the Flow Layer is required.
 It is about the orchestration of events, passing information that requires agreeing, viewing, and actioning.
 This layer integrates with the system of record and triggers events.
-CorDapps can drive third party systems here and respond to incoming events.
+CorDapps can drive third-party systems here and respond to incoming events.

 The Flow Layer is accessed through a series of APIs that allow for the creation of flows.
 This is where the business problem is solved and the majority of code is written.